mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Note that I am passing a wildcard filename `*DISPATCHPRICE*.parquet` to polars.
 This is because Nemosis downloads all files into the same directory.
-If you are processing multiple files (e.g. `P5MIN_REGIONSOLUTION` and `DISPATCHPRICE`) you need this string to tell Polars which files to read and which to ignore.
+If you are processing multiple tables (e.g. `P5MIN_REGIONSOLUTION` and `DISPATCHPRICE`) you need this string to tell Polars which files to read and which to ignore.

-Also, Nemosis currently saves datetimes to disk as strings.
+Nemosis currently saves datetimes as strings in the Parquet file.
 If using `cache_compiler`, you need to parse them into datetimes yourself.
 Since this happens for every table, I factored that into a simple function with `.pipe(parse_datetimes)`.

 Sometimes Nemosis excludes columns from the data.
 (It includes only the most important columns, as an optimisation.)
 If this happens (e.g. 1 second FCAS data), you can fix that with [this workaround](https://github.com/UNSW-CEEM/NEMOSIS/blob/master/README.md#accessing-additional-table-columns).

 Nemosis has some limitations.
 I am working with the maintainer to make [some improvements](https://github.com/UNSW-CEEM/NEMOSIS/issues?q=author%3Amdavis-xyz).
 In particular, it loads each file into memory as a Pandas dataframe (even when using `cache_compiler`).
-This means that you cannot process the large files (mostly just bid data) on a normal laptop.
+This means that you cannot process the very large files (e.g. bid data) on a normal laptop.

 If Nemosis works for you, skip the next sections and jump to [How to Query and Understand the Data](#how-to-query-and-understand-the-data).
-If not, the next few sections describe the details of how to download and parse AEMO's data files.
+If not, the next few sections describe the details of how to download and parse AEMO's data files yourself.

 ### PDR Batcher and PDR Loader

-AEMO created this dataset and the Data Interchange for market participants (generators, retailers etc).
-This was designed in the 1990s, prior to the popularity of REST APIs, TLS, parquet files, distributed systems, clouds etc. They expect that anyone who wants to read the data will download a pair of applications called "PDR Batcher" and "PDR Loader". ("PDR" stands for Participant Data Replicator.)
+AEMO created this dataset and the Data Interchange for market participants (generators, retailers etc) in the 1990s, prior to REST APIs, TLS, parquet files, distributed systems, clouds etc. They expect that anyone who wants to read the data will download a pair of applications called "PDR Batcher" and "PDR Loader". ("PDR" stands for Participant Data Replicator.)
 Batcher downloads the files over FTP, inside a private VPN, then Loader loads them one row at a time into an Oracle SQL Database.
 The documentation is [here](https://di-help.docs.public.aemo.com.au/Content/Index.htm?tocpath=_____1).

 There are several challenges with this approach.
 The first is that AEMO removed this application from their website.
 They took it down when the [log4j vulnerability](https://en.wikipedia.org/wiki/Log4Shell) become public, because this software was affected.
 Then when they released a patched version months later, they did so only through the private FTP server.
 So if you are not a participant (e.g. you are an academic researcher), you will probably not be able to even obtain the binary.

 Even if you have a copy, it is extremely difficult to get working unless you know someone with experience.
 If you are a researcher, you do not have the time to spend weeks learning how this bespoke system works, and debugging it when it does not.
 The system is designed as a thick client, instead of a clear abstract API.
-There are many obscure mapping tables an configuration options. (e.g. How do you tell PDR Batcher which tables should be append-only, and which ones should overwrite existing rows based on certain partition columns?)
+There are many obscure mapping tables and configuration options. (e.g. How do you tell PDR Batcher which tables should be append-only, and which ones should overwrite existing rows based on certain partition columns?)
 The latest release did add a lot of great functionality (e.g. natively connecting to cloud storage such as S3), but my view is that if you are just a researcher (and even for some market participants) it is not worth using. e.g. I know people who tried to backfill a fresh database with all publicly available data.
 They ran into many issues.
-They asked AEMO for help, and were told that there is no simple, generalised way to backfill all the data.
+They asked AEMO for help, and were told that there is no simple, generalised way to backfill all the public data.

 PDR Loader operates one row at a time.
 If you want to backfill all bid or price prediction data for the last decade, that takes weeks, even if you use large, expensive servers.
 This was probably because the system is optimised for operational use cases, where generators insert a few rows at a time into a row-based database, and query mostly the last few rows in each table.
 However if you are a researcher doing analytic queries about historical data, you will probably do infrequent, batched insertions, and your queries will scan most of the rows in a table.
 So a column-based approach (e.g. parquet files) is probably [more suitable](https://r4ds.hadley.nz/arrow#advantages-of-parquet).
-Running a Oracle or Microsoft SQL Server database with 1 TB of data in the cloud is expensive.
+Running an Oracle or Microsoft SQL Server database with 1 TB of data in the cloud is expensive.
 On-premise options have their challenges too. (e.g. will your laptop have enough memory even if you run the queries you want on a SQL server installed locally, connected to a slow external hard drive?)
 Using a more modern, column-based approach (e.g. parquet files locally or even in the cloud) will be far cheaper and gives faster query results.

 The main benefit of PDR Loader over a DIY approach is that it will figure out which tables are append-only, and which are update-insert.
 (Or rather, you need to somehow find the configuration file that tells PDR Loader how to do this.)